Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 She watched for a bit, and decided to leave them to their fun.
 Innocence and play was important after all.
 There was no point in souring the mood by bearing bad news.

-“I think I shall retire to our apartments,” she told her current aide, a fiery young Sister with clear Longear heritage, and who had a sharp nose for trouble.
-“Please inform the Great Father when it seems convenient.”
+"I think I shall retire to our apartments," she told her current aide, a fiery young Sister with clear Longear heritage, and who had a sharp nose for trouble.
+"Please inform the Great Father when it seems convenient."

 She needed the time to herself to ponder things, and more importantly she didn’t want to disrupt Daar’s connection with the young Sisters.
 He *loved* the Females.
 All of them.
 That bond was just as important to nourish as the deeper, more personal love she shared with her big, soppy-hearted Bumpkin.
 Vulnerability and love, intertwined and inescapable.
 It was the oldest story there was.

 He didn’t return until much later in the evening, just as she had expected.

-“Well, *you* certainly smell like you had fun…”
+"Well, *you* certainly smell like you had fun…"

 She enjoyed teasing him entirely too much, but it was a good way to break the moment.
 He did at least have enough tact to chitter with some embarrassment.
-“Well, I weren’t gonna say no to a paw of adventurous young Sisters...”
+"Well, I weren’t gonna say no to a paw of adventurous young Sisters..."

-“You are the most predictable ‘Back *ever,* bumpkin.”
+"You are the most predictable ‘Back *ever,* bumpkin."

-“I know.
-An’ I bet ya’ needed the free time, anyway…”
+"I know.
+An’ I bet ya’ needed the free time, anyway…"

-“I did.
-I needed to think.”
+"I did.
+I needed to think."

 He curled up around her, squeezed his powerful legs ever so softly around her waist, and groomed her fur gently with his claws.
 Sometimes, when she really needed him to be, he could be supremely tender with his affection.
 She sighed, and leaned into him.